muennix/IbHandler/README.md

 At any point, open or partially executed orders are stored in

 	mxh.openorders

+Once fully executed, the are removed from mxh.openorders, so you can use it to keep track of orders.
+More detailled information can be obtained through the logging (see below) or by overiding IbHandler.mxIBhandler.orderStatusHandler (or by registering your own handler with mxh.con.register).

 ###Advanced orders
 Now, let's set the price in the middle of the bid/ask spread, but the order should not be placed if the current BID price is under $700